remnrem/luna-doc/docs/ref/annotations.md

    are assumed to be 24-hour clock-times.
-These can include fractions of a second, e.g. `23:03:01.524` (which is also the same as `23.03.01.524`, i.e. if the EDF `.` character is used to delimit hours, minutes and seconds insted of the colon (`:`) character).
+These can include fractions of a second, e.g. `23:03:01.524` (which is also the same as `23.03.01.524`, i.e. if the EDF `.` character is used to delimit hours, minutes and seconds instead of the colon (`:`) character).
 It is also possible to specify dates as well as clock-times, i.e. as is necessary for long recordings, [see below](#date-encoding)

  - __Elapsed hh:mm:ss:__ any time starting `0+` is assumed to be an